 Egg carton flowers are a fun, tactile art activity to do with your child to celebrate Mother’s Day, Father’s Day, or any springtime afternoon!
-These flowers never go bad, make a great gift and cute decoration.
+These flowers make a great gift, cute decoration, and they never go bad!

 Materials and steps are outlined below, along with a helpful how-to video.
 We hope this fun flower craft inspires you and your family to create and give!
-Share your beautiful bouquets with us on Facebook or Instagram using #mothergooseclub!
+Share your beautiful bouquets with us on Facebook, Instagram or Twitter using #mothergooseclub!

 Happy Mother’s Day!